alex1779/personal-portfolio-site/README.md

 > Description the project.
 > This project contains my personal information and all the projects I have built using HTML and CSS and Javascript.
-> In this part of the project I designed the Hamburguer Menu, I added the navbar to it.
+> For this milestone of your portfolio website, I will implement a client-side validation of the data in the contact form before submission.
+The content of the email field must be in lowercase.

 ## Getting Started
 ### Setting up this project locally